CMarcoBioinfo/TGV/README.md

 ### ⚙️ Configuration & Customization

-TGV is highly configurable to meet your diagnostic laboratory's specific needs through three YAML configuration files:
+TGV is highly configurable to meet your diagnostic laboratory's specific needs through two YAML configuration files located in the **`configs/`** directory:

-* **`clinical_thresholds.yaml`** (`scripts/bio/`): Clinical reference file.
+* **`clinical_thresholds.yaml`** (`configs/`): Clinical reference file.
 It defines, for each disease/locus (TRID), the repeat size ranges to classify alleles (Benign, Permutation, Pathogenic) and the motif strand orientation (Forward or Reverse-Complement).
 * **`buttons_panel.yaml`** (`configs/`): Allows customizing the GUI by dynamically creating selection buttons.
 You can define custom panels (e.g., "Ataxias", "Myopathies") and list the associated TRIDs to check them automatically in a single click on screen.
-* **`motifs_data.yaml`** (`scripts/bio/`): Internal database containing sequence motif and immutable information for each locus.

 ---